 Students in Self-Designed studies build a program of study which includes five components:

-- A 12-credit core sequence of courses essential to the student’s program
+- 6-credits of courses essential to the student’s self-designed program plan

-- An 8- to 10-credit elective sequence to add breadth or depth in areas of interest
+- 18-credits of methods courses to add breadth and depth in areas of interest

-- 2 practica of 4 credits each (600 hours total) to develop practical experience
+- 6-credits internship (Two 3-credit internships 600 hours total) to develop practical experience

 To qualify for Self-Designed studies, candidates are required to petition for participation in the program prior to admission to AUNE and to submit a detailed proposal as part of the application process.
 The proposal includes a title and brief description of the intended program, and an outline of courses.
 Proposals for an Individualized Program are considered and approved based on the department’s ability to directly meet the majority of the student’s academic needs.
 A maximum of six students are admitted to Self-Designed studies each fall.